Adi5423/BaseOpenGL_3D_Setup/README.md

 * All dependencies are included in `vendor/` — no external installs required.
 * Paths are short and clean to avoid Windows object path issues.

 ---

+### Contributing
+If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
+Any contributions, suggestions, or improvements are welcome!

 ## 📄 License